 And I wasn’t alone.
 Undergoing training together with me were the newly promoted Tier 2 light mages of our clan.
 Each of them with pale faces and quivering hands as they waited for the subject of the day to be wheeled in on a gurney, covered with pale blue cloth.
 At times they would cast pitying glances at me.
 Who made me have a bloodline that awakened the Heal spell at Tier 1 and a talent that led to an early awakening?
 All of them had at least five years on me.

-Nowadays, it was considered a glorious thing to donate one’s body to the noble cause of medicine after one’s soul vacated it.
+Nowadays, it is considered a glorious thing to donate one’s body to the noble cause of medicine after one’s soul vacated it.
 The days of young medical students robbing graves for bodies to dissect were behind us.
-As were the days when an entirely new word had to be coined for murders by young medicos starved of corpses to dissect.
+As were the days when an entirely new word had to be coined for murders by medicos starved of corpses to dissect.

 In those days, the demand had even spawned a new profession.
 Corpse collectors had roamed battlefields and graveyards doing what their name suggested and selling their wares to the highest bidders.